Tribe of Benjamin: Later history

 After the death of Ish-bosheth, the tribe of Benjamin joined the northern Israelite tribes in making David king of the united Kingdom of Israel and Judah.
 On the accession of Rehoboam, David's grandson, in c.
 930 BCE, the united Kingdom of Israel dissolved with the northern tribes splitting from the House of David to constitute the northern Kingdom of Israel.
 The Tribe of Benjamin remained a part of the southern Kingdom of Judah.

 The Davidic dynasty, which had roots in Judah, continued to reign in Judah.
 As part of the Kingdom of Judah, Benjamin escaped the destruction of the northern kingdom by the Assyrians in c.
 740 BCE.
 The Kingdom of Judah, that included Benjamin, continued until it was conquered by Babylon in c.
 586 BCE and the population deported, and was subjected to the Babylonian captivity.
-When the captivity ended, the distinction between Benjamin and Judah was lost in favour of a common identity as Israel, though in the biblical book of Esther, Mordecai is referred to as being of the tribe of Benjamin, and as late as the time of Jesus of Nazareth some (notably Paul the Apostle) still identified their Benjamite ancestry:
+When the captivity ended, the distinction between Benjamin and Judah was lost in favour of a common identity as Judah, though in the biblical book of Esther, Mordecai is referred to as being of the tribe of Benjamin, and as late as the time of Jesus of Nazareth some (notably Paul the Apostle) still identified their Benjamite ancestry: